KonstanzeTan/blogdown/content/collection/_index.md

 subtitle: "Resources and tutorials."
 description: |
-  Here are bundles of links to my favourite learning resources organised by key methods and tools used in my thesis. \n Hope you find something that you need.
+  Here are bundles of links to my favourite learning resources organised by key methods and tools used in my thesis.
+Hope you find something that you need.
 author: Konstanze Tan
 show_post_thumbnail: true